angular/components/guides/creating-a-custom-stepper-using-the-cdk-stepper.md

 The above example allows the user to freely navigate between all steps.
 The `CdkStepper` additionally provides the linear mode which requires the user to complete previous steps before proceeding.

-A simple example without using forms could look this way:
+A simple example without using forms could look like this:

 **app.component.html**